image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 Crockpot Tuscan Chicken

-This Crockpot Tuscan Chicken has juicy chicken breasts slow cooked in a rich and cheesy cream sauce.
+This Crockpot Tuscan Chicken features juicy chicken breasts slow cooked in a rich and flavorful cream sauce.
 This recipe takes just 10 minutes to prep and makes the perfect dinner served over your favorite pasta!

 This Baked Tuscan Chicken combines some of my favorite flavors into one delicious dish!
 There are days though that it feels really nice knowing that dinner is cooking away in the slow cooker (and we all love this Slow Cooker Chicken Breast!)

-Enter this Crockpot Chicken Recipe.
+Enter this Tuscan Crockpot Chicken Recipe.
 It’s the best of both worlds!

-• Heavy Cream: the base for the cream sauce.
-You can lighten it up with half-and-half, but the sauce won’t be as rich and creamy.
+• Heavy Cream: The base for the cream sauce.
+You can lighten it up with half and half, but the sauce won’t be as rich and creamy, and won’t thicken quite as much.

-• Salt and Black Pepper: since the chicken is plenty seasoned, we just need a little salt and pepper to spice up the cream sauce.
+• Salt and Black Pepper: Since the chicken is well seasoned, we just need a little salt and pepper to spice up the cream sauce.

-• Sun Dried Tomatoes: be sure to chop the sun dried tomatoes into smaller pieces so they incorporate well into the sauce.
+• Sun Dried Tomatoes: Choose oil-packed, but be sure to drain and chop the sun dried tomatoes into smaller pieces so they incorporate well into the sauce.

 • Chopped Spinach: I recommend using fresh spinach for this recipe.
 Frozen spinach will water down the sauce, so be sure to thaw and squeeze it out if you are using it.